 |On-host integrations built by you||

-To create your own custom integrations, use New Relic's Integrations SDK.
+Create your own custom integrations using New Relic's Integrations SDK.

 To connect cloud integrations or install on-host integrations, see:

 - Cloud integrations: AWS procedures, Azure procedures, Google Cloud Platform procedures

 - Open-source on-host integrations: Open-source on-host integrations information